AndreasHennig/OnionArchitectureAppSample/README.md

 Onion Architecture Sample App
 =============================

-This is an example on how to create a Xamarin.Forms mobile app while maintaining a clean architecture using the onion architecture model.
+This is an example on how to create a Xamarin.Forms mobile app which a clean architecture using the onion architecture model.

 # Projects
 ## Outer Layer